onatbuyukakkus/sonarqubeEx/README.md

 For SonarQube Server, [download](http://www.sonarqube.org/downloads/)

 For Scanner, [download](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner)

-And place them in your home folder, you can edit your home folder, SonarQube server and scanner folder in MySonarEx.hs file.
+And place them in your home folder.

+You can edit your home folder, SonarQube server and scanner folder, your Sudo Password in MySonarEx.hs file.

 ### Install MySql
 MySql database will be used by SonarQube.